 1. Go online to discover unique locations.

 Before you travel, get online and check out the hot photo spots in the city or surrounding areas ahead of time.
 You may know about the iconic photo opportunities, but what about the lesser-known spots?
 In Austin, Texas most people plan to visit the State Capitol or the bats that live under South Congress Bridge, but have you heard of the Cathedral of Junk?
-If travel photography is something that interests you too and you'd like to further explore, consider investing in NYIP's travel photography course.
-By the time you complete the program, you will have a portfolio of high-quality photos and the skills necessary to succeed as a professional.
 It's a pretty impressive structure hidden in Austin, and it goes along with the city slogan: Keep Austin Weird.

 2. Approach a scene from different angles.

 When I went to San Francisco a few years ago, I knew I wanted to photograph the Golden Gate Bridge in all its splendor.
 If I had just shown up at the bridge, I would have had the "passers by" view.
 Instead I did some research (see tip #1) and got driving directions to varying photo spots that offered different angles and perspectives.
 South Vista Point, Baker Beach, and Fort Point were a few of my stops in capturing the grandeur of the bridge.

 We all like to take pictures of the fun places we've visited, but getting in those destination photos will be more interesting to look at down the road.
 Plus, it proves you were truly there!
 You don't have to always stand, pose, or smile — do something fun to mark the excitement of being somewhere different.
 My husband and I traveled to Alaska, and the image below shows how happy I am to be taking pictures at the top of the Alaskan mountains.

 4. Keep lenses simple.